Google PageRank for AI agents. 25,000+ tools indexed.

 1. A2A crosses 5% of the index

 A2A (agent-to-agent) tools currently represent 3.2% of indexed repositories.
 The spec is maturing fast and Google's A2A launch created a second wave of ecosystem tooling.
 By the end of Q2 2026, we expect A2A tools to cross 5% of the index — roughly 1,500+ repositories.
 The benchmark: MCP crossed 5% of "AI tooling" GitHub search results in its third month post-launch.
 A2A is on a similar curve.
+See our A2A vs MCP protocol comparison for a full breakdown of how the two protocols differ.

 2. TypeScript overtakes Python as the dominant language